joelhawksley/identity/_posts/2021-11-07-how-github-uses-linters.md

     Extracting linters to gems for use across repositories https://github.com/github/rubocop-github
       PVC built-in linters
-  Low-level measurements
-    DB query counts
-    Memory allocations
-      allocations measurement gem
-      caught changes in allocations when upgrading ruby These things are stable, but I wonder if we could come up with a measurement that approximates execution time?
-Maybe we could count the number of instructions sent to the VM?
   Non-blocking linters that "nudge" engineers towards best practices
     We have a GitHub app called sentinel
     About a hundred rules